top of page

 Die Zauberflöte (Pamina)

-La clemenza di Tito (Servilia)
+La Clemenza di Tito (Servilia)

-Cosi fan tutte (Despina)
+Così fan tutte (Despina)

 Le Nozze di Figaro (Susanna)